 - Excellent organisational and administrative skills.

-- Excellent IT and information skills and competencies, including experience of the Microsoft Office package.
+- Excellent IT and information skills and competencies.

 - Energy and enthusiasm.